ThinkportRepo/big-data-on-k8s-workshop/2_lab/exercises/1_Kubernetes/1_Kubernetes_EN.md

 ### Ingress Routes

-a) check the ingress routes that map to a public dns name
+1. check the ingress routes that map to a public dns name
-b) test that the urls can be reached
+2. test that the urls can be reached

 ```
 # show ingress in all namespaces